Nebraska Bounty Hunter Guide: Requirements and Steps

 Bellevue, NE 68005

-The Bureau of Labor Statistics does not provide salary data for bounty hunters, so we use the data reported for private investigators as a proxy.
-Currently, 400 private investigators are employed in Nebraska.2 Projections show that jobs for private investigators in Nebraska are expected to increase by 10% between 2012 and 2022.2 Private investigators in Nebraska earn an average annual salary of $64,800; that’s over $10,000 more than the national average ($52,840).3,4
+The Bureau of Labor Statistics (BLS) does not provide salary data for surety agents or bounty hunters, so we use the data reported for private investigators as a proxy.
+As of 2021, 70 private investigators were employed in Nebraska.2 Private investigators in Nebraska earned an average annual salary of $72,300 in 2021; that’s over $10,000 more than the national average ($60,970).2,3 Projections show that jobs for private investigators in Nebraska are expected to increase by 9.1% through 2030.4

-The resource listed below should help you in your search to find other bounty hunters and investigators in Nebraska.
+The resource listed below should help you find other agents and investigators in Nebraska.

-- Nebraska Association of Licensed Private Investigators – An association of licensed private investigators in Nebraska that provides education to private investigators on legislation as well as networking opportunities.
+- Nebraska Association of Licensed Private Investigators (NALPI): An association of licensed private investigators in Nebraska that provides education to private investigators on legislation as well as networking opportunities.

 1. US Census Bureau Quick Facts, Nebraska: https://www.census.gov/quickfacts/fact/table/NE/PST045221

 2. Bureau of Labor Statistics, May 2021 Occupational Employment and Wages, Nebraska: https://www.bls.gov/oes/current/oes_ne.htm

 3. Bureau of Labor Statistics, Occupational Employment and Wages, May 2021, Private Investigator: https://www.bls.gov/oes/current/oes339021.htm